 By Lama D. Many people ask me how to raise spiritual awareness.
 Others ask me if “Ascension” is the same as “Enlightenment”.
 Well, it all depends on your goal.
 In this article I will explain the Structure of the Universe and the Laws of Nature.
 When you understand the rules of the game you will know how to achieve your goal.

 “Enlightenment” is a very great achievement for a soul.
-It means your soul moves out of the physical realm forever.
+It means your soul moves out of the realm of physical life forever.
 To do this requires a great deal of luck, accumulated virtue, and effort.
 As you ascend to higher levels of being, your life becomes sacred, blessed, lucky, your dark tendencies dissolve, negative thoughts and emotions do not plague you.
 You become happier.
 “Ascension” is different.
 Ascension means you move up to higher levels within the physical realm.
 Ascension can happen for an individual, a family, a group, a society, or even a whole planet.
 Who will ascend and who will not depends entirely on that individual’s circumstances, their luck, and their effort.
 Only God knows this.
 We cannot judge anyone else.

 We live in a magnificent multi-dimensional world.
 What we call “God” is Pure Universal Oneness, the Laws of Nature, the pure mind of love that came before all religions.
 It is the “Great Spirit”, the ever-expanding “Being” and creator of dimensions.
 Some Buddhists call it Amitabha, the original source Buddha millions of years ago.
 He shows the way, but he cannot do it for you.
 Your responsibility is to uplift your own spirit.
 I am very happy to be here and to have this opportunity.